firebase/quickstart-nodejs/TUTORIAL.md

 ## Lock down Security Rules

 The default ```firestore.rules``` in this walkthrough are set with open security.
 That is, all operations are permitted on all documents in the database.
+Our rules tests confirm that operations on the database are permitted, so everything passes.

 The Firebase emulators are waiting for more database interactions and Security Rules evaluations, so let's update ```firestore.rules``` to improve security and re-run the tests!